Here’s How To Tell if You Need Wide Shoes

 Blisters, Corns and Calluses

-Discoloration or Imprints
+Discoloration or Pressure Marks

 Shoes that fit too tightly may leave toes sporting a purplish hue or the imprints of a shoe's thread pattern, which you may notice if you need wide shoes.
 Wide shoes support wide feet by allowing blood to flow freely and letting the feet sit comfortably.